Ask a doctor about a prescription for METFORMIN STADA 850 mg FILM-COATED TABLETS

 Package Leaflet: Information for the User

-If you have diabetes, your pancreas does not produce enough insulin or your body cannot use the insulin it produces effectively.
-This causes high levels of glucose in the blood.
-Metformina helps to reduce your blood glucose to a level as normal as possible.
+If you have diabetes, your pancreas does not produce enough insulin or your body cannot use the insulin it produces properly.
+This causes high blood glucose levels.
+Metformin helps reduce your blood glucose to as normal a level as possible.

-If you are an adult with overweight, taking metformina for a prolonged period also helps to reduce the risk of complications associated with diabetes.
-Metformina is associated with maintaining body weight or a slight decrease in it.
+If you are an adult with overweight, taking metformin for a long time also helps reduce the risk of complications associated with diabetes.
+Metformin is associated with maintaining body weight or a slight decrease in weight.

-Adults can take metformina alone or with other medications for treating diabetes (oral medications or insulin).
+Adults can take metformin alone or with other medications to treat diabetes (oral medications or insulin).

-Children aged 10 years and above, and adolescents can take metformina alone or with insulin.
+Children aged 10 and older, and adolescents can take metformin alone or with insulin.

 If any of the above circumstances apply to you, consult your doctor before starting to take this medication.